|

 In July 1998 she and Uiles visited Hada in prison.
 Both were detained

-for a long time stopped from visiting, and could send clothing,
+a long time stopped from visiting, and could send clothing, but not

 In 2002 Uiles was arrested on an allegation of "involvement